kftwotwo/hair_salon/README.md

 ## Known Bugs

-If you notice any bugs or problems you can fill out an issue [here](http://www.github.com/kftwotwo/hair_salon/issue) or you can clone the project and work on it yourself!
+If you notice any bugs or problems you can fill out an issue [here](https://www.github.com/kftwotwo/hair_salon/issue) or feel free to do a pull request [here](https://www.github.com/kftwotwo/{project}/pulls)!

 ## Contact details
 Here is my email kf.two.two@gmail.com